scottyeager/info_foundation/src/collaboration/freeflow_collaboration/bonus_token_pool.md

     * Founder gets ```16% * 50%* 50m EUR = 4m EUR```
     * Developer gets ```1.3% * 50%* 50m EUR = 0,32m EUR ```

-## Key Principles
+## More Details

 ### For who?

 - only for contributors to circles which are not business development.
-- business developers (networkers, advocates have other remuneration systems)
+- business developers (networkers, advocates have other remuneration systems = the matchmakers system)

+### Why

 * Sharing the value creation
 * Ensuring loyalty & sustainability
 * More fair for everyone involved

-## Core Principles:
+* Promote Teamwork = common goals for everyone
+* A living mechanism (flexibility)
+* Be more fair and easy to manage compared to classic stock option plan.
+* Allow for someone not to be functioning at 200% all the time, maybe some less productive period can & should be possible.

+### Principles

 * Fairness:
     * Considering where you live (for base salary), PPI (Purchasing Parity Index), we call it country index
 * Objectivity
 * Respect to sharing values, desire to promote loyalty
 * Motivated for the long haul - seniority effect
 * Respect for human energy = be efficient for providing value add to our community and our investors in the broadest sense of the word..